-With their unique conjoined shapes, these delectable breadsticks are made of a simple dough deep-fried to golden perfection.
-Puffy and crispy on the outside and chewy and airy on the inside, the Fried Breadsticks are amazing hot and fresh.
-If you’ve always wanted to learn this recipe or have struggled with making these delectable breadsticks in the past, I hope you’ll try my recipe.
-Like the mad food scientist 🙂 that I am, I’ve experimented with these breadsticks quite a bit to perfect this recipe.
-In this post and video, I share lots of tips and tricks, so please review before attempting the recipe.
+This delectable Fried Breadsticks (Dau Chao Quay) recipe is made of a simple dough deep-fried to golden perfection.
+Puffy and crispy on the outside, chewy and airy on the inside, these uniquely conjoined Fried Breadsticks are amazing hot and fresh.
+If you’ve always wanted to learn this Fried Breadsticks recipe or have struggled with making these tasty treats in the past, I hope you’ll try my recipe.
+Like the mad food scientist 🙂 that I am, I’ve experimented with making these Fried Breadsticks quite a bit to perfect the recipe.
+In this post and video, I share lots of tips and tricks, so please review before proceeding with the recipe.
 Good Luck!

-Activate the yeast using hot water with a temperature between 100-110 degrees Fahrenheit.
+Activate the yeast using hot water with temperatures between 100-110 degrees Fahrenheit.
 Microwave 1 cup cold water on High for 30-45 seconds and then measure out 2 Tbsp or use hot water from the tap.
 Be sure the water is not much hotter or this will kill the yeast.

-Did you know baking powder settles when sitting on the shelf?
+Make sure to use fresh baking powder.
+Here’s an easy 10-second trick for: How to Test If Baking Powder Is Still Good.
+Also, baking powder settles when sitting on the shelf.
 Give the can several good shakes before using.

 If you want to use Instant or Rapid Rise yeast (doesn’t require proofing/activating), be sure to add the 2 Tbsp water with the 3/4 cup water when making the dough.